VijayRod/demo/ai/ml-languagemodel.md

   - In supervised machine learning, a model takes an example as input and infers a prediction as output. linear regression model. neural network model. decision tree model.
   - Unsupervised machine learning also generates models, typically a function that can map an input example to the most appropriate cluster.
 - https://developers.google.com/machine-learning/resources/intro-llms#what_is_a_language_model: A language model is a machine learning model that aims to predict and generate plausible language.
 Autocomplete is a language model, for example.
+- https://arxiv.org/pdf/2305.20050: Let’s Verify Step by Step.
+Large language models are capable of solving tasks that require complex multi step reasoning by generating solutions in a step-by-step chain-of-thought format

 ## ml.languagemodel.supervised.neural-network